 Need for Defining Monetary Assets

-For stability of accounting, monetary assets those assets whose value does not change over some time.
+For stability of accounting, monetary assets are those whose value does not change over time.
 An asset of $20,000 today will still be $20,000 even after one year.
 Having a stable value over some time is a must for an asset like cash.
 This will measure all the other assets that the company holds or has on the balance sheet.
 A monetary asset will not lose or gain value over some time.
 Therefore, you can measure and record all assets on books of accounts.

 Examples of Monetary Assets